w3c/specberus/README.md

 The `options` accepted are equal to those in `validate()`, except that a `profile` is not necessary and will be ignored (finding out the profile is one of the goals of this method).

-`this.meta` will be an `Object` and may include up to 16 properties described below:
+`this.meta` will be an `Object` and may include up to 20 properties described below:

 - `profile`
-- `title`: The (possible) title of the document.
+- `title`: The (possible) title of the document
-- `docDate`: The date associated to the document.
+- `docDate`: The date associated to the document
-- `thisVersion`: URL of this version of the document.
+- `thisVersion`: URL of this version of the document
-- `latestVersion`: URL of the latest version of the document.
+- `latestVersion`: URL of the latest version of the document
-- `previousVersion`: URL of the previous version of the document (the last one, if multiple are shown).
+- `previousVersion`: URL of the previous version of the document (the last one, if multiple are shown)
-- `editorsDraft`: URL of the latest editor's draft.
+- `editorsDraft`: URL of the latest editor's draft
-- `delivererIDs`: ID(s) of the deliverer(s); an `Array` of `Number`s.
+- `delivererIDs`: ID(s) of the deliverer(s); an `Array` of `Number`s
-- `editorIDs`: ID(s) of the editor(s) responsible for the document; an `Array` of `Number`s.
+- `editorIDs`: ID(s) of the editor(s) responsible for the document; an `Array` of `Number`s
-- `informative`: Whether the document in informative or not.
+- `informative`: Whether the document in informative or not
-- `process`: The process rules link.
+- `process`: The process rules link
-- `sameWorkAs`: The previous shortlink if any.
+- `sameWorkAs`: The previous shortlink if any
-- `implementationFeedbackDue`: The implementation review date for CRs.
+- `implementationFeedbackDue`: The implementation review date for CRs
-- `prReviewsDue`: The review date for PRs.
+- `prReviewsDue`: The review date for PRs
-- `implementationReport`: Implementation report link for CRs, PRs and RECs.
+- `implementationReport`: Implementation report link for CRs, PRs and RECs
-- `errata`: The errata link of the document.
+- `errata`: The errata link of the document
 - `substantiveChanges`: Whether the document is a REC and has proposed amendments
 - `newFeatures`: Whether the document is a REC and has proposed additions
+- `sotd`: The section "Status of this Document"
+- `abstract`: The abstract of the document

 If some of these pieces of metadata cannot be deduced, that key will not exist, or its value will not be defined.